- Related links

 Registry screening process

-- entered in the SHWIMS database if waste disposal was probable;
+- the waste was removed,

 - There are separate tabs in the spreadsheet for each of DNR’s five regions.
 Please consult the DNR regional map to find the counties in each region.